 On the flip side, during my conversations with financial advisors about this, I have heard comments such as, “I don’t talk much about senior living decisions with my clients because they don’t bring it up.”
 This is exactly why you should initiate a senior living conversation with your clients.
 If you don’t, there may not be anyone else who does…until it is too late.

 If you are a financial planner who is interested in learning more about senior living options such as CCRCs, myLifeSite is a great place to begin your research.
-We offer numerous free educational resources to get you started, as well as community profiles on hundreds of CCRCs across the country.
+We offer numerous free educational resources to get you started, as well as community profiles on CCRCs across the country.